-This article explains what an export health certificate is, why you need it and what you need to do to prepare for Brexit.
+This article explains what an export health certificate is, why you need it and what you need to do.

 A Health Certificate may be required if your goods contain product of animal origin.
 This is a physical document – the only part of modern customs procedures that has not yet been digitised.
 The document travels with the product and gives assurance of food safety.